SheepCommander/Vault/Life/House Cleaning Fundamentals.md

 - Take out filter & bang it on the ground outside (Some of them can be ran with Hot Water)

 # Toilet 2
-Gloves.
+**Gloves**.
 Scrubbing wiping down.
 Use (except inside bowl) Mr. Clean or Dish Soap thing.
 - Spray from top to bottom: Lid & top of toilet, Seat, underneath Seat, then surrounding floor (sides & front).
 - Use toilet paper.
 Reverse order: start with all seats up, then put them down one at a time.
 Wipe down toilet seats.
 - Get more toilet paper for the very top.
 Then sides of toilet & floor.

+#### Toilet Scrubber
+Use Toilet Scrubber to brush up underneath the lip of the toilet.

+Let it thing sit for an hour or two hours.

+### Washing rags
+Use normal detergent on hot.
+Don't use Fabric Softener.

+# Cleaning pans
+NEVER put lots of grease down the sink.
+It resolidifies as soon as it enters the pipes and messing up your plumbing.

+Put into trash, use toilet paper, then everything left will be residual.
+Residual is fine to put down the sink.